noftaly/cloudmapper/README.md

 account, collect the data and run `make weball`.

 It is possible that the collect step fails for some resources for the last two commands.
 As long as the resources are not important, then it is not important, but this means make will stop the process.
-You might need to run `make weball` on your own after that.
+To prevent it from stopping the process, you can add the `-i` flag to the `make` command.

 ## The web interface